How To Adjust Tracking Force & Set Anti Skate On Turntable

 5) You will see the force on the gauge or scale.

-Well, that is the tracking force that your cartridge or stylus is putting on the record.
+Well, the scale will display the force your cartridge is putting on the record.

-How to Adjust The Tracking Force Of Your Stylus:
+How to Adjust The Tracking Force Of Stylus/Cartridge:

-Important: Before proceeding further, I want you to set up the counterweight settings according to the information mentioned in step 8 of the tonearm balancing article (The article link is mentioned above).
+Important: Before proceeding further, I want you to set the counterweight dialer to 0.
+You can learn about this on the 8th step of the tonearm balancing article.
+After making the recommended adjustments, simply proceed with the process.

 For Turntable With Counterweight:

-You can adjust tracking force in two ways:
+You can adjust the style weight in two ways:

 Using Dialer:

 In the image above, the black part is the dialer and the silver part is the counterweight.
-Once, you set up the counterweight according to my recommendation then you just need to turn the counterweight towards the pivot point of the tonearm until the dialer reaches the mark of recommended tracking force.
+Once you set up the counterweight according to my recommendation, you just need to turn the counterweight towards the pivot point of the tonearm until the dialer reaches the mark of recommended tracking force.

-Adjust the counterweight until you see the recommended tracking force of your cartridge on this tracking force gauge or scale.
+Adjust the counterweight clockwise or counterclockwise until you see the recommended tracking force of your cartridge on this tracking force gauge or scale.

 For Turntable Without Counterweight: